openaudiosearch/openaudiosearch/README.md

 ## Configuration

 OAS is configured through environment variables.
-If a `.env` file is present in the directory from which oas_core is started the variables from there will be used.
-To customize the configuration, copy [`.env.default`](`oas_core/.env.default`) in the `oas_core` folder to `.env` and adjust the values.
+If a `.env` file is present in the directory from which oas_worker is started the variables from there will be used.
+To customize the configuration, copy [`.env.default`](`oas_worker/.env.default`) in the `oas_worker` folder to `.env` and adjust the values.

 |variable|default|description|
 |-|-|-|